 There’s still plenty you can do with short hair, such as dyeing it or styling it in other ways that you couldn’t with long hair.
 Cutting it off may just be a good change of pace since you’ve probably had your locks for a while now.
 Depending on how luscious they are, you’ll probably have a few people in your life try and stop you from making this leap, but if you’re ready then you should do it.

 Although long hair will never be completely out (and you shouldn’t give yours the ax just because Hozier hasn’t been heard from in years), it’ll never hurt to shake things up a little bit.
-Whether you do that by cutting it all off and starting over, getting lowlights or just wearing it all down for the day, the best you can do is vary how your hair looks to keep its admirers on their toes.
+Whether you do that by cutting it all off and starting over with a comb over fade, getting lowlights or just wearing it all down for the day, the best you can do is vary how your hair looks to keep its admirers on their toes.
 Man bun or no man bun, there’s always a way to do with your long hair what you please and what looks good.